blucz/Vector/README.md

 ======

 Vector emulates a vector display, like those found in Asteroids and Tempest arcade games.
+It is implemented in OpenGL ES 2.0.

 In its current state, it targets the iPad.
 For best results, use a retina device.
 The vector effect is far more convincing with tiny pixels.